dannybloe/dzVents/README.md

  - Copy the files as listed above to the correct places
  - Pick a switch in your Domoticz system.
 Note down the exact name of the switch.
 If you don't have a switch then you can create a Dummy switch and use that one.
  - Create a new script in the scripts folder.
-Call it test.lua.
+Call it `test.lua`.
  - Open test.lua in an editor and fill it with this code and change `<exact name of the switch>` with the .. you guessed it... exact name of the switch device:

 ```